-Blood Lead - ASV Screen Printed Sensors Current Standard Current Guidance Proposed Standard Proposed Guidance Blood Lead Screening Tests Sustaining Standard of Practice 1 (BLS S1): Materials Contamination Control The laboratory shall implement Significant lead contamination refers to an amount of lead that would change the blood lead level by more than 1 microgram/dL.
-Blood Lead ASV Sensors Sustaining Standard of Practice 1 (BLS S1): Materials Contamination Control Significant lead contamination refers to an amount of lead that would change the blood lead level by more than 1 microgram/dL. procedures to ensure that materials used for blood lead collection and processing are free from significant lead contamination.
-Blood collection tubes should be lot-tested, certified as lead-free, or manufacturer-certified for trace element use to ensure that containers are free from lead contamination.
-Collection tubes are suitable for use when the mean lead concentration or difference in blood lead is less than or equal to 0.5 micrograms/dL.
+Standard Guidance Blood Lead ASV Sensors Sustaining Standard of Practice 1 (BLS S1): Materials Contamination Control Significant lead contamination refers to an amount of lead that would change the blood lead level by more than 1 microgram/dL.
 The laboratory shall implement procedures to ensure that materials used for blood lead collection and processing are free from significant lead contamination.
 Blood collection tubes should be lot-tested, certified as lead-free, or manufacturer-certified for trace element use to ensure that containers are free from lead contamination.
 Collection tubes are suitable for use when the mean lead concentration or difference in blood lead is less than or equal to 0.5 micrograms/dL.
-Collection materials such as alcohol swabs and blood containers should be lead-free.
+Collection materials such as alcohol swabs and blood containers should blead-free.
 The laboratory should inform clients of proper collection techniques, including the importance of patient hand washing prior to collection of capillary specimens.
-Collection materials such as alcohol swabs and blood containers should be lead-free.
-The laboratory should inform clients of proper collection techniques, including the importance of patient hand washing prior to collection of capillary specimens.
-Glassware and plastic ware used during the analysis should be acidwashed (e.g., in 10% nitric acid).
-Alternatively, disposable glassware and plasticware should be verified as contamination-free by randomly Glassware and plastic ware used during the analysis should be acidwashed (e.g., in 10% (by volume) nitric acid).
-Alternatively, disposable glassware and plastic ware should be verified as
+Glassware and plastic ware used during the analysis should be acidwashed (e.g., in 10% (by volume) nitric acid).
+Alternatively, disposable glassware and plastic ware should be verified as contamination-free by randomly checking materials by lot.
+Should an unexpected number of elevated blood lead test results occur, contamination from materials and/or containers would merit an investigation.
+Work with clinical health care providers to ensure proper collection techniques, including the importance of preparing the skin collection site prior to collection of capillary specimens.